suggitpe/suggitpe.github.io/_recipes/traditional-dishes/sausage-caserole.md

 * Add beans (black beans) or split lentils
 * Cook things in a wak pan and add to a casserole pot for the cook
 * Add in some chorizo
+* Add cheese to the top ...
+Gruyere, Emmental or Cheddar